mattermost/docs/source/manage/mmctl-command-line-tool.rst

 - The option``password`` has changed to ``password-file``.
 - Option names that contained underscores have been updated to use hyphens for consistency.

-For more information on what's changed in mmctl for Mattermost v6.0, see the `Mattermost v6.0 mmctl Changes video <https://www.youtube.com/watch?v=hmbSfSeWo4Y>`_.
+For more information on what's changed in mmctl for Mattermost v6.0, see the `Mattermost v6.0 mmctl changes video <https://www.youtube.com/watch?v=hmbSfSeWo4Y>`_.

 .. raw:: html